 Conclusion – of the 59 public clocks surveyed in Snapshots (see graph 'total'), 30 clocks favoured the single stroke format.
 Queensland (non- Brisbane) had 62% of their clocks using this format – maybe because these public clocks are generally newer, with the single stroke reducing construction costs.
 Brisbane City had 38% with single stroke clocks - the main notation format here was IIII (used on 54% of the clocks).

 Ipswich PO 1900 clock with 12 single number strokes.

-Why do watch makers feature in major sporting events? - the Melbourne Cup an example.
+Watch makers feature in major sporting events - the Melbourne Cup is an example.

 Timing has always been an integral part of sport.
 The ability to separate winners from losers can be a matter of parts of a second.
 With $millions on offer, it is not surprising then that many watch companies have been prepared to sponsor major sporting events allowing them to advertise to a world audience.

 The race that “stops a nation”, the Melbourne Cup, is the third richest horse race in the world.
 With $8 million on offer this year (2021), it has just been run at Flemington.
 Held on the first Tuesday in November, this day is a public holiday for Melbournians.